codepath/opencyber-password-lab/instructions/lab_part3.md

 > [!TIP]
 > To check how many passwords you've cracked so far, run `john --show part3/password_leak.txt`

+### How to Succeed

 > [!WARNING]
-> This challenge is designed to be difficult, and getting 100% of the passwords cracked is not expected!
+> This challenge is designed to be difficult, and getting 100% of the passwords cracked is not expected:
+> Cracking 25% is still considered a significant achievement!
 >
 > That said, if you do manage this extremely tricky task... you'll win some serious bragging rights. 😎

-### How to Succeed

 - **Utilize wordlists**: Just using `lower.lst` isn't going to be enough here, you'll need to find and use larger, more comprehensive wordlists for this one.
 - **Apply rulesets**: John comes with built-in rulesets you can apply.
 You can list them with a command like: `grep -E "^\[List.Rules" /opt/john/run/john.conf`